SPENCER NEWTON CENTRE

 We challenged ourselves not just to replace old for new, but to dare to replace the old with the bold.

 The most enlightened organisations in the world have discovered that the wellbeing of their people is not only good in itself, but makes a profound difference to the satisfaction, performance and achievements of their employees.

 Scotch has been at the forefront of wellbeing research and implementation in South Australia for 15 years.
-During that time, the College has seen exponential growth in its enrolments, increasing achievement in academic results taking it to fourth place in the state in 2018.
+During that time, the College has seen exponential growth in its enrolments and increasing achievement in academic results.

 Scotch also boasts a record of achievements beyond the classroom which have enhanced the lives of young people and earned them skills, not just in Sport and Performing Arts, but also in Oratory, Service Learning, Global Awareness, Entrepreneurship and Social Responsibility.

 Feel well and energised with our range of classes in our new state of the art wellness studio with beautiful views overlooking the city of Adelaide.
 Our classes are designed to connect you with your body, whether you are looking for something to get the heart pumping or something more peaceful and calm.

 The world is currently on the brink of irreversible damage due to climate change.
 With the clock well and truly ticking, living ‘sustainably’ is no longer enough.